neoul/libydb/README.md

 $
 ```

 If you use the un-ordered mapping node instead of the ordered mapping, you will get the different sequence.
+The un-ordered mapping node sorts the data by the key.

 ```shell
 $ ydb -s <<EOF